ninadepina/minor-mayhem/README.md

 ## 🔧 Core functionality/features

-1. Survey Form: Design and implement a user-friendly survey form where participants can provide their feedback on the minor.
+[x] Survey Form: Design and implement a user-friendly survey form where participants can provide their feedback on the minor.

+[x] Form validation: Validate the form to ensure that all required fields are completed.
+Provide clear error messages when validation fails.

-2. Multiple Answer Options: Include various answer options for the survey questions, allowing participants to choose from a predefined set of responses.
+[x] Multiple Answer Options: Include various answer options for the survey questions, allowing participants to choose from a predefined set of responses.

-3. Progress Tracking: Display a clear indication of the participant's progress within the survey, showing which questions have been completed and how many are remaining.
+[x] Progress Tracking: Display a clear indication of the participant's progress within the survey, showing which questions have been completed and how many are remaining.

-4. Question Review: Enable participants to review and revise their previously answered questions during the survey.
+[x] Question Review: Enable participants to review and revise their previously answered questions during the survey.

-5. Resumable Survey: Allow participants to save their progress and resume the survey later from where they left off, in case they are unable to complete it in one session.
+[x] Resumable Survey: Allow participants to save their progress and resume the survey later from where they left off, in case they are unable to complete it in one session.

+[x] Functional without JavaScript: The site also works without Javascript and only uses Javascript to enhance the user experience.

+[x] Light and Dark mode: The user can choose between light and dark mode based on their system preferences `prefers-color-scheme`.

+[x] Accessible: The site is accessible for everyone.
+It works with a keyboard and screen reader.

 **Survey requirements**